 - Forming development and commercialization strategies, such as marketing and licensing to existing private sector companies or creating new startup companies based on the technology

-Intellectual property (IP) is the “tangible or intangible results of research, development, teaching or other intellectual activity.”
-In other words, IP is any innovation or discovery conceived or developed by faculty, staff, postdoctoral fellows or students using university resources.
-“Use of university resources” is broad and includes all use of employee or student time, equipment, supplies or facilities and clinical practice.
+Intellectual property (IP) is the “tangible or intangible results of research, development, teaching, or other intellectual activity” by faculty, staff or students using university resources.
+“Using university resources” includes all use of employee or student time, sponsored or university support, equipment, supplies, facilities and clinical practice.
 Even when no physical facilities have been used, an idea arising from your work is IP covered by this definition.

 An inventor is someone who conceives the invention, either in whole or in part.
 An invention may have one or more inventors, and each inventor must be listed in the patent application.
 It is a question of law whether or not an individual is an inventor, and inventorship is strictly based on identifiable contributions to the patentable elements of an invention.
 Even someone who actively participated in a research project that resulted in an invention might not be a co-inventor for patent purposes.
 Patent attorneys can only file applications listing individuals who meet the legal requirements for inventors.

-If you will be collaborating with industry or other entities outside the University on a project, you should first contact the Office of Legal Affairs (OLA) to determine if a Confidential Disclosure Agreement (CDA) should be instituted.
+If you will be collaborating with industry or other entities outside the university on a project, you should first contact the Office of Legal Affairs (OLA) to determine if a Confidential Disclosure Agreement (CDA) should be instituted.
 CDAs are used when you plan to disclose (but not receive) confidential information, or when both you and an external entity will both disclose and receive confidential information.
-The OLA will execute CDAs on your behalf and have the external entity receiving the information execute the agreement on its behalf.

 A patent is a property right granted by the federal government that allows the owner to exclude others from making, using or selling the patented invention for the life of the patent.
 Patents are authorized by the U.S. Constitution and have a life of 20 years from patent filing.